bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 If you have certain must-have feature-s, it might be added as a native implementation instead of using smart contract.<br/>
 Feel free to talk to BNB Chain community.

-## How can I transfer tokens, such as Bitcoin, from other blockchains onto Beacon Chain?
+## How can I transfer tokens, such as Bitcoin, from other blockchains onto BNB Beacon Chain?

 Right now, there are 2 ways to transfer tokens cross-chain:

 1. via interoperability among different chains.
-After the latest “Archimedes” upgrade, [BEP3](https://github.com/binance-chain/BEPs/blob/master/BEP3.md) was introduced and it defines native transactions to support [Hash Timelock Contract (HTLC)](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) on Beacon Chain and it also to defines the infrastructure standard and procedure to use HTLC for inter-chain [atomic swap](https://www.binance.vision/blockchain/atomic-swaps-explained) to easily swap tokens on different chains.
-Beacon Chain development community has finished implementing its solution for BEP3 with BEP2 and ERC20 tokens and decided to open-source all of the key components, including：
+After the latest “Archimedes” upgrade, [BEP3](https://github.com/bnb-chain/BEPs/blob/master/BEP3.md) was introduced and it defines native transactions to support [Hash Timelock Contract (HTLC)](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) on BNB Beacon Chain and it also to defines the infrastructure standard and procedure to use HTLC for inter-chain [atomic swap](https://www.binance.vision/blockchain/atomic-swaps-explained) to easily swap tokens on different chains.
+BNB Beacon Chain development community has finished implementing its solution for BEP3 with BEP2 and ERC20 tokens and decided to open-source all of the key components, including：
-*  [smart-contract solution](https://github.com/binance-chain/bep3-smartcontracts) that supports Atomic Peg Swap (APS) for Ethereum.
+*  [smart-contract solution](https://github.com/bnb-chain/bep3-smartcontracts) that supports Atomic Peg Swap (APS) for Ethereum.
 Please note that this solution is already audited by 3rd party.
-* [deputy process](https://github.com/binance-chain/bep3-deputy) written in GoLang that handles swap activities
+* [deputy process](https://github.com/bnb-chain/bep3-deputy) written in GoLang that handles swap activities

 Any developer is welcome to test the solutions in testnet and then use them in mainnet.

 2. via Binance.com.
-[Binance](https://wwww.binance.com),the largest cryptocurrency exchange, has issued a number of crypto-pegged tokens on Beacon Chain (BEP2 token format): [BEP2 Bitcoin](https://explorer.binance.org/asset/BTCB-1DE), [BEP2 BCH](https://explorer.binance.org/asset/BCH-1FD),[BEP2 XRP](https://explorer.binance.org/asset/XRP-BF2), [BEP2 LTC](https://explorer.binance.org/asset/LTC-F07).
+[Binance](https://wwww.binance.com),the largest cryptocurrency exchange, has issued a number of crypto-pegged tokens on BNB Beacon Chain (BEP2 token format): [BEP2 Bitcoin](https://explorer.binance.org/asset/BTCB-1DE), [BEP2 BCH](https://explorer.binance.org/asset/BCH-1FD),[BEP2 XRP](https://explorer.binance.org/asset/XRP-BF2), [BEP2 LTC](https://explorer.binance.org/asset/LTC-F07).
 Pegged tokens such as [BEP2 Bitcoin](https://explorer.binance.org/asset/BTCB-1DE), are 100% backed by the native coin in [reserve](https://btc.com/3LYJfcfHPXYJreMsASk2jkn69LWEYKzexb).
 The reserve addresses are published for anyone to audit.
 Read this [blog](https://www.binance.com/en/blog/347360878904684544/Introducing-BitcoinPegged-Token-on-Binance-Chain) to learn about the reserved address.
 Users are free to convert between native and BEP2 Bitcoin via deposit/withdrawal.
 This has a higher degree of ease-of-use for most traders.
 More swap channels will be provided on partner wallets soon.

 Atomic swap and this centralized approach are not exclusive to other decentralized approaches, which can also be implemented in parallel.
 There are many cross-chain solutions being developed and we are very interested in them.

-Please do __NOT__ try to transfer anything on existing network to Beacon Chain testnet, you may experience loss by doing so, because testnet doesn't run with real coins.
+Please do __NOT__ try to transfer anything on existing network to BNB Beacon Chain testnet, you may experience loss by doing so, because testnet doesn't run with real coins.

-## How would a third-party integrate with Beacon Chain and Binance DEX?
+## How would a third-party integrate with BNB Beacon Chain and Binance DEX?

-A wallet provider may choose to support the feature set of Beacon Chain, which would cover wallets, addresses, balances, transfers and etc.<br/>
+A wallet provider may choose to support the feature set of BNB Beacon Chain, which would cover wallets, addresses, balances, transfers and etc.<br/>